ARKTIK-Edu/arktik-public/downloads/README.md

 ## What does NOT belong here
 - Any student/client PII
 - Internal playbooks, workflows, automation designs
-- Pricing sheets intended for private sales conversations (keep internal)
+- Pricing sheets intended for private sales conversations
 - Anything governed by NDA or a commercial agreement

 ## Use and permissions